byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Body and Soil, Symbiotic Microbial Gardens.**

 **The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.
 Humans are Wild in this way, symbiotically connected to the environment.** The largest colony in the human body is located in the stomach and intestines.
 The bacteria digest substances that help the immune system defend against invaders.
 This exact same process happens symbiotically, in soil, water and the food that grows from it.
-Protecting and feeding the microbes with Pro-biotic Eco-enzyme will keep the micro-biome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encouraging the growth of healthy bacteria.**
+Protecting and feeding the microbes with Pro-biotic Eco-enzyme will keep the micro-biome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encouraging the growth of healthy micro-organisms.**

 **Pro-Biotic Eco-Enzyme are therapeutic *soul food* for the micro-biome, Soil to Soul.**